 Bequests

-If you have shared your life with a Golden Retriever, you have been blessed!
-If you would like to help others enjoy that same privilege, while helping Goldens in need of new adoptive homes, consider a bequest to Golden Bond Rescue.
+If you have shared your life with a retriever, you have been blessed!
+If you would like to help others enjoy that same privilege, while helping dogs in need of new adoptive homes, consider a bequest to Golden Bond Rescue.

-There are many ways of doing so — they can be simple or complex.
+There are many ways of creating a bequest — they can be simple or complex.
 Some may require the use of legal counsel as state laws vary and not all practices are recognized in all states.
-This is particularly true when providing for the care of your own Golden in the event of your demise.
+This is particularly true when providing for the care of your own dog in the event of your death.
 Begin by putting contact information about your dog in your wallet in the event you are involved in an accident and are temporarily incapacitated.
 Leave phone numbers of those who can be contacted to temporarily care for your dog.
 Next, confer with your lawyer concerning the estate planning laws of the State of Oregon.
 If you have homes in two states, check the laws in both states.

 Simple Will